Automation and Robotics Technology I (EM81) Technical Certificate of Credit

-The Electrical Maintenance Technician Technical Certificate of Credit provides instruction in industrial systems electrical inspection, maintenance, service, and repair.
+The Automation and Robotics Technology Technical Certificate of Credit provides instruction in industrial systems electrical inspection, maintenance, service, and repair.
 Topics include DC and AC fundamentals, motor controls, magnetic starters and braking systems, PLCs, and industrial wiring procedures.

 Entrance date: Each semester